-- 6 ears of corn
+- 6 ears of fresh corn or sweet corn

 - 1 large egg yolk

-- 1 tsp Dijon mustard
+- 1 teaspoon Dijon mustard

 - 3/4 cup extra virgin olive oil